-So, we’ve tested out 51 different products to come up with this list of the best weighted vests for runners.
+So, together with a group of my clients, we tested out 51 different products over a period of several months to come up with this list of the best weighted vests for runners.

-1 - Tone Fitness Weighted Vest (Editor's Choice)
+1 - Tone Fitness Weighted Vest (Best Overall)

 First of all, it’s very comfortable, and you hardly feel any shoulder pressure even on longer runs.
 Secondly, the completely open front means you won’t excessively sweat with it.